xamjpz/Web-Application/Assessment Task 2 - Web Applications.md

     - *Photo Challenge Buttons* - When the user presses on the "photo challenge' button, the web application will reveal a photo challenge that the user can copy with their friends in real life, as well as description of the photo.
     - *Finish Trail Button* - When the user presses on the "finish trail" button, the web application will take the user to the final "congratulations" page.

 ## Non-Functional Requirements

+- *Performance* - The website will deliver smooth, seamless transitions between pages, with minimal delay and with the highest quality possible.
+Furthermore, buttons will work within as little time as possible, to ensure that pages will run without distruptions.
+- *Usability* - The website will include consistent layout, making it easy for people to learn and navigate the contents within the website.
+Moreover, The colours, fonts and contrast/scaling of the app will be created to a degree that makes different icons and images easy to see, in order to maximise usability.
+- *Reliability* -
+- *Security* -